HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 - Mixins
 - Default rules written in a broad fashion (examples below) aimed at catching the majority of use cases; typography, forms, containers etc

-The grey area begins when you start to think about adding helpers and utility rules to your global styles, it's a good idea and the theory is solid, but it can go too far and slow down the dev environment if not kept in check, speaking from experience, if you have a lot of juniors it will quickly become very grey.
+The grey area begins when you start to think about adding helpers and utility rules to your global styles, it's a good idea and the theory is solid, but it can quickly go too far and slow down the dev environment, speaking from experience, if you have a lot of juniors, things might get messy reasobaly fast.
 I think a good rule of thumb is based on reusage, if you know that the rule you are writting can be used in multiple places, it probably belongs in the global space.
+Again, this is more art than science, weigh your needs and use cases and spend some time thinking through the best place to draw the line between global and scoped styles.
+In my opinion, future proofing your application CSS is a big win for developer happiness, and therefore worth spending some time to formalize and document best practices.

-Default styles might look something like this...
+Anyway, default styles found in the global folder might look something like this...

 ```scss
 // input.scss